infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_mx_record.md

 The following list describes the parameters you must define in an `infoblox_mx_record` data source block:

-* `dns_view`: optional, specifies the DNS view in which the reverse mapping zone exists.
+* `dns_view`: optional, specifies the DNS view which the record's zone belongs to.
 If a value is not specified, the name `default` is used as the DNS view.
-* `fqdn`: required, required, specifies the fully qualified domain name which a mail exchange host is assigned to.
+* `fqdn`: required, specifies the DNS zone (as a fully qualified domain name) which a mail exchange host is assigned to.
 Example: `big-big-company.com`
 * `mail_exchanger`: required, specifies the mail exchange host's fully qualified domain name.
 Example: `mx1.secure-mail-provider.net`
 * `preference`: required, specifies the preference number (0-65535) for this MX-record.